1. Hello everyone! It’s great to be back on board! #ListenUpNG Thanks so much for your prayers, care and concern! I am much better!

 22. #ListenUpNG He went back to his food and asked for a class of juice.
 His wife was fuming by now and he knew it.

-23. #ListenUpNG He believed going back to his food and asking for a class of juice is his own way of saying ‘sorry’.
+23. #ListenUpNG He believed going back to calmly eat his food and asking for a class of juice is enough to show his wife that he’s sorry, in his own opinion.

 25. #ListenUpNG He called out to his kids and asked if they have done their assignments.
 They answered in the affirmative with downcast eyes.

 26. #ListenUpNG They were unsmiling.
-He promised to give them additional pocket money to take to school the next day.
+He trued to cajole them to break into a smile by promising to give them additional pocket money to take to school the next day.

 27. #ListenUpNG During the night, he cuddled up to his wife, only for her to shake off his hands in anger.
-He was surprised.
+He has been looking forward to relieving some of his tension that night.
+He was surprised and shocked.

-29.#ListenUpNG He felt she should know he was sorry about his action.
+29.#ListenUpNG He felt she should have known he was sorry about his action.

-30. #ListenUpNG She left to sleep in the guest room.
+30. #ListenUpNG She eventually stood up and left to sleep in the guest room when he persisted.
 He believed she was taking it too far.

 31.#ListenUpNG What kind of anger should make a wife deny her hubby of his conjugal right?
-He wondered.
+He wondered as he sleot off.

 32. #ListenUpNG He left for office the next morning.
 His wife was still giving him the cold shoulder.

-33. #ListenUpNG As he drive out, his security guard’s response to his greeting was just a nod of his bald head.
+33. #ListenUpNG As he drove out if his compound, his security guard’s response to his greeting was just a nod of his bald head.
+He guess almost everyone was still angry at him

-34.#ListenUpNG Nevertheless, Paul waved cheerfully to him.
+34. This notwithstanding, Paul waved cheerfully at his security guard as ge drive off.
 He felt the man should have realised he wasn’t his normal self yesterday

-35. #ListenUpNG At the office, they found out that Paul was actually the one in the wrong.
-However, he couldn’t bring himself to apologise.
+35. #ListenUpNG At the office, they found out that he was actually the one in the wrong.
+However, he just couldn’t bring himself to apologise as he diesnt want yo lose face.

-36. #ListenUpNG Paul went to his colleague’s desk and tried to engage him in a discussion that has nothing to do with the issue at hand.
+36. #ListenUpNG Paul went to his colleague’s desk and tried to engage him in a conversation that has nothing to do with the issue at hand.
+All in the bud to smooth over ruffled feathers

 38. #ListenUpNG The inability to say ‘sorry’ when you are in the wrong is not gender sensitive.
-It happens in both men and women
+It’s a wrong behavioural mindset that can be found in both men and women

 40. #ListenUpNG When you hurt someone, it’s important to say, “I’m sorry.”
-ESPECIALLY YOUR SPOUSE or loved ones irrespective of their age or gender
+ESPECIALLY if the person is YOUR SPOUSE or loved ones irrespective of their age or gender

-41. #ListenUpNG Not only is it important to say “I’m sorry,” but it’s important to say it well…to ‘win’ back the wronged party
+41. #ListenUpNG Not only is it important to say “I’m sorry,” but it’s equally if not more important to say it well…in a way properly understood by the wronged.
+This is absolutely a must if the relationship is important to you and you will like to ‘win’ back the wronged party

-42. #ListenUpNG Usually the words alone are not enough.
-You have to get inside the person’s heart, feel their pain, walk in their shoe
+42. #ListenUpNG Usually, words alone aren’t enough.
+You have to get inside the person’s heart, feel their pain and walk in their shoes

 43. #ListenUpNG And in order for them to forgive you, they have to FEEL completely understood.
-You need to listen to their grievances/hurts
+You need to listen to their grievances/hurtsand not shut them down

 44. #ListenUpNG Don’t make them feel their grievances are inconsequential!
 Unwarranted!
 That’s how they feel!
-They are hurt!
+They felt hurt!
+Their feelings are theirs!
+Dont try to explain it away!

-45. #ListenUpNG Otherwise, you might say the cursory, “I’m sorry,” and he or she might say, “It’s okay,” but nothing will change.
+45. #ListenUpNG Otherwise, you might say the cursory, “I’m sorry,” and he or she might say, “It’s okay,” but nothing will change…Nothing is okay!

-46. #ListenUpNG The issue remained unadressed!
-You could be stuck in that hurt for years if the issue remained unresolved.
+46. #ListenUpNG That means the issue remained unadressed and unresolved!
+You could be stuck in that rut and hurt for years if the issue is not revisited.
+It may end up a wiund that kept fedtering eating away at the foundation of your relationship

 47. #ListenUpNG Sometimes, saying ‘I’m sorry’ may not necessarily be because you are in the wrong!

-48. #ListenUpNG You may have to say it just to keep the communication line open.
+48. #ListenUpNG You may have to say it just to keep the communication line open and prevent the other party from building up an emotional wall.
 You may need to lose the battle to win the war

 51. #ListenUpNG Being ready to admit to your wrongdoing will also ensure both of you heal and move through the hurt in record time too

-52. #ListenUpNG Admitting to being wrong is an indication that you refuse to take people for granted and that you cherish your relationships
+52. #ListenUpNG Admitting to being in the wrong is an indication that you refuse to take people for granted and that you cherish your relationships

 53. #ListenUpNG While at it, please note…saying or feeling sorry is not just for you but for the hurt party!
 So, do it right!